Mets picks and buzz during Day 2 of 2020 MLB Dr...

 - News Article

-Mets picks and buzz during Day 2 of 2020 MLB Draft: SS Anthony Walters selected at No. 91
+Mets picks and buzz during Day 2 of 2020 MLB Draft: C Matthew Dyer selected at No. 120

 After selecting high school center fielder Pete Crow-Armstrong at No. 19 overall with their first pick in the 2020 MLB Draft, the Mets are back at it again in Day 2